Alexander Nikolaevich Volkov: Personal life

+The scene depicted by Volkov on canvas shows a clamouring civilian force of Spanish Republicans, wearing the clothing of workers but wielding firearms.
+Five male and female figures are painted in the foreground of the canvas, all wearing expressions of determination.
+Many more less detailed figures are depicted in the background.
+The heroic spirit of the era is expressed and the pathos of the Spanish Civil War is romanticized.
+The woman depicted in the centre represents the Revolution itself, holding aloft a red flag adorned with the golden letters 'U.H.P.'
+(Uníos Hermanos Proletarios; English: Unite, Proletarian Brothers) as the revolution bursts into the streets.

+An artistic and semantic parallel can be drawn between "Spain" and the work of Eugene Delacroix "Liberty Leading the People".
+In this image, Delacroix combined the greatness of the Goddess of Liberty and the courage of a simple woman from the people.
+Marianne (heroine of the painting of Delacroix) is the personification of the national motto of France: Liberté, Egalité, Fraternité; English: Liberty, Equality, Brotherhood.

 In 1960, several of Volkov's canvases were acquired by the famous collector George Costakis.
 They now appear at the Costakis collection of the State Museum of Contemporary Art, Thessaloniki.

 In 1967, Volkov's first posthumous exhibition was held at the State Museum of Oriental Art - 33 years after his very first exhibition there - organised by his son Alexander Alexandrovich Volkov.

 In 2007, a grand exhibition Alexander Volkov.
 The Sun and the Caravan celebrating the 120th anniversary of the artist's birth was held at the State Tretyakov Gallery in Moscow.

 The highest price paid for a Volkov painting at auction is £909,000 for the Listening to the Bedana (oil on canvas, laid on board, 97.5 by 97.5 cm), sold at MacDougall's in December 2011.

 In 2012, the first solo-exhibition of Volkov's work outside the erstwhile Soviet Union was held at Christie's.

 Works

 The most famous works by Volkov include the following: